|

 can get an idea of how many parts were carried over from

-With two exceptions Aladdin didn't just didn't go to P&A
+With very few exceptions Aladdin didn't just didn't go to P&A

-and say make me a new design with new tooling for the next
+and say make me an entirely new design with new tooling for the next

 sales season.
 All new tooling is what makes the model 7 such

 a revolutionary lamp.
-It required a total change from existing
+It was the first Aladdin lamp that required a total change from existing

 Model 11 top with model 12 base, bottom and burner.
 Aladdin used up previous model parts transitioning to a new model